HEGSRR/HEGSRR.github.io/_posts/2023-07-15-sdss-harvard.md

   - Sarah Bardin
 ---

-We look forward to presenting two research talks at The [Symposium on Spatiotemporal Data Science](https://projects.iq.harvard.edu/chinadatalab/event/symposium-spatiotemporal-data-science) at the  [Harvard Center for Geographic Analysis](https://gis.harvard.edu/) in July 2023.
+We were honored to present two research talks in The [Symposium on Spatiotemporal Data Science](https://projects.iq.harvard.edu/chinadatalab/event/symposium-spatiotemporal-data-science) at the [Harvard Center for Geographic Analysis](https://gis.harvard.edu/) in July 2023.
+These were:

 - Challenges and breakthroughs in replicable and expandable spatiotemporal data science by [Peter Kedron](tags/#peter-kedron)
 - Open science practices for replicating and extending spatiotemporal data science research by [Joseph Holler](tags/#joseph-holler)

+View the symposium [poster](assets/ssds23-poster.pdf) and [program](assets/ssds23-program.pdf).